elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Today, JavaScript can execute not
-      only in the browser, but also on the server, or on any device that has a special program called the JavaScript engine.
+      <strong>Technical Response:</strong> Today, JavaScript can run not only in a browser, but also on a server or on any device that has a special program called a JavaScript engine.
     </div>
   </div>
 </details>